Hybrid-SyntaX/hybrid-syntax.github.io/_posts/en/2013-09-05-localizing-dates-and-numbers-in-php.md

 title:  "Localizing Dates and Numbers in PHP"
 name: localizing-dates-and-numbers-in-php
 date:   2013-09-05 10:27:27
+categories:
-categories: PHP Web-Dev
+- PHP
+- Web Dev
-tags: i18n, internationalization, locale, localization, php
+tags: i18n internationalization locale localization php
 lang: en
 ---
 There are times that English isn’t just the only language in the world, and Gregorian calendar isn’t just the only calendar out there!
 What would you do in such situation?